Omar-Driouch/Lazy_React/README.md

 It's important to note that the `lazy` function should only be used with components that are rendered dynamically, such as inside event handlers or within conditional statements.
 Using `lazy` for components that are always rendered defeats the purpose of code-splitting.

 Additionally, `lazy` is often used in conjunction with React Router's `React.lazy(() => import('...'))` for route-based code-splitting in React applications.

+I also used Skeleton in this Example to make it visible to see the lazy loading of the data